 Whenever I go back home to visit Australia, I have a favorite restaurant that sells amazing kangaroo burgers.
 Enormously delicious, highly recommended, and very safe.
 Nearby is a nougat factory where you can watch the staff make these sweet confections through a glass window while snacking on a free sample.
 Incredibly delicious, highly recommended, and extremely safe.
 It was on one such visit that a fellow patron idly browsing the products turned to me and said, “you know, back in my day we didn’t have any of this food expiration date nonsense.”
 Not a good idea, not recommended, and highly dangerous!

 Marketing is a field that affects all consumers, and I love discussing my field.
 However, product labeling legislation is one area that is far too boring for most situations.
-But this person brought it up, so this was my chance!
+But this person brought it up, so this was my chance to go into lecture mode!

-Nor is shelf time consistent.
+Nor is shelf time at the supermarket consistent.
 In the US, one week after Thanksgiving is the worst time to shop as everyone has already stocked up.
 Any fresh food you buy has been sitting on the supermarket shelf for at least 7 days.
+Compare the harvest date on the label for extra virgin olive oil at the next two supermarkets you visit.
+I have seen 2 year old EVOO sold at one supermarket the same day that 6 month old EVOO is sold at another, and while this is a taste and nutritional concern, not a safety one, it is one of the few non-baked, non-dairy supermarket products where the label must state the age of the product.

-Nor is spoilage time consistent.
+Finally, nor is spoilage time consistent.
 Technologies and recipes differ among brands, regions and over time.
-Organic variants of foods may have a shorter shelf life because they can not be irradiated (despite the technology being perfectly safe and extremely effective).
+An excellent example of this is how organic variants of foods may have a shorter shelf life because they cannot be irradiated, despite the technology being perfectly safe and extremely effective at killing pathogens and extending shelf life.

 Your Grandparents’ Date Labeling